turgut-baba/turgut-baba/README.md

 - 📫 How to reach me: turgutbababalim@gmail.com

 I also know:

-   For python:
-       django,
+{
+"For python" :
+"django",
-       tensorflow(i can also make neural networks from pure python), tkinter,
+       "tensorflow(i can also make neural networks from pure python)", "tkinter",
-       pandas,
-       numpy,
+       "pandas",
+       "numpy",
-       socket programming (for making servers mostly) For js:
+       "socket programming (for making servers mostly)" }

+   For js:
        vanilla js (for websites)
        react native (for mobile apps)